alxelerator/FEAST2/README.md

 # FEAST2
 Optimized FEAST microbiome source tracking

-This package contains slightly tweaked/debugged versions of the FEAST package from [cozygene github](https://github.com/cozygene/FEAST) (not updated last 5 years).
+This package extends and contains slightly tweaked/debugged versions of scripts of the FEAST package from [cozygene github](https://github.com/cozygene/FEAST) (not updated last 5 years).

 Thus far there are no REAL algorithm tweaks, just better handling of folders and files avoiding setwd() stuff complicating and failing iterations if we want to.

+*Note!* The algorithm is fearly sensitive to missing/incomplete data!

-Extension is foreseen to include sensitive analysis (after I cleaned up the working scripts).
+Extension is foreseen to include sensitive analysis (after I cleaned up my working scripts doing the job).

 # FEAST - a scalable algorithm for quantifying the origins of complex microbial communities